Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Other career opportunities may include advocacy or research roles in the non-profit sector.

-This program is only offered full time for the current academic year.
+Our programs are only offered full time for the current academic year.

 No prior experience in coding or statistics is required to participate in skills labs.
 They are tailored for novice learners.

-Students have the option of entering the MPP-DS co-op program stream that includes a four-month co-op opportunity.
+Students have the option of entering the MPP co-op program stream that includes a four-month co-op opportunity.
 Co-op placements will take place from May to August following the successful completion of all other program requirements.
 Students who successfully complete their co-op placement will participate in the fall convocation.

 Eligibility is based on performance in the program and availability of placement options.
 The program will actively seek co-op opportunities for our students and students will also be encouraged and expected to apply for external opportunities.
 Placements will be competitive; admission to the co-op stream does not guarantee placement although we will assist students to the best of our ability in finding positions.
 Tuition for the co-op term is $500.